This spot has been added by

 Seven Sister’s reef.

-How to go snorkeling Seven Sisters & the Tank?
+How to go snorkeling at Seven Sisters & the Tank

-Seven Sisters’ spot is located about ten kilometers south of the city of Aqaba, near South Beach.
+The Seven Sisters spot is located about six miles south of the city of Aqaba, near South Beach.
 Park in the parking lot, then walk south to the pontoon (see map below).

 The neighboring spot of South Beach designates the reef located just north of it, opposite the campsite.
 Right north of South Beach, the Japanese Garden is also worth a visit.